pushandplay/cordova-plugin-apprate/README.md

 | storeAppURL.windows8 | String | null | application URL in WindowsStore |
 | customLocale | Object | null | custom locale object |

+### reviewType

+The `InAppReview` review type will attempt to launch a native in-app review dialog (as opposed to opening the app store).

+The native dialog is designed to maintain the privacy of the users and to prevent applications from harassing them with too many review requests.
+As such, the dialog might or might not appear, and we will not be able to know whether it appeared, or whether the user reviewed the app or not.

+Since we can't know if the dialog will be shown, and in order to comply to the requirements of Apple/Android, no custom prompt will be shown to the user before attempting to open the in-app review dialog.

+Native in-app review can only be possible under certain conditions.
+If those conditions are not met, a fallback method will be used (see information per platform below).

-### reviewType.ios Enum
+#### reviewType.ios [Enum]
-- 'InAppReview' - Write review directly in your application (iOS 10.3+), limited to 3 prompts per year.
-Fallback to 'AppStoreReview' for other iOS versions.
-No custom prompt will be shown to the user per Apple's requirments
+- `InAppReview` - Write review directly in your application (iOS 10.3+), limited to 3 prompts per year.
+Will fallback to 'AppStoreReview' for other iOS versions
-- 'AppStoreReview' - Open the store within the app.
+- `AppStoreReview` - Open the store within the app.
 Use this option as an alternative to inAppReview to avoid the rate action from [doing nothing](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview)
-- 'InAppBrowser' - Open the store using the `openUrl` preference (defaults to InAppBrowser).
+- `InAppBrowser` - Open the store using the `openUrl` preference (defaults to InAppBrowser).
 Be advised that WKWebView might not open the app store links

-### reviewType.android Enum
+#### reviewType.android [Enum]
-- 'InAppReview' - Write review directly in your application.
-No custom prompt will be shown to the user per Android's requirments.
-Notice this will only work on released versions.
+- `InAppReview` - Write review directly in your application.
+Will fallback to `InAppBrowser` if not available
+- `InAppBrowser` - Open the store using the `openUrl` preference (defaults to InAppBrowser)

+Notice that the `InAppReview` will only work on released versions.
 To test it our please refer to [this article](https://developer.android.com/guide/playcore/in-app-review/test)
-- 'InAppBrowser' - Open the store using the `openUrl` preference (defaults to InAppBrowser)

 ## Examples